 H2020-MSCA-IF-2019, Example: FE DWs

 This page details how to obtain inhomogeneous solutions of BFO for the structural order (i.e. FE DWs).
 The relevant input file is BFO_dwP1A1_100.i located in the FERRET tutorials subdirectory.
-The name of the input file is already suggestive, as it identifies that one component of and one component will switch indicating that this is for the 1/1 DW (see Mangeri et al. (2023) for more description of this notation).
+The name of the input file is already suggestive, as it identifies that one component of and one component will switch indicating that this is for the 1/1 DW (see Mangeri et al. (2023) on arXiv for more description of this notation).
 The DW plane is oriented which suggests the plane normal is along .
 The 1/1 -oriented DW only has large gradients in the components of and .
 As such, we can simulate this DW profile in quasi 1D with the following Mesh block,

 [Mesh]